mezmicrosoft/Microsoft_R_Server/Flight_Delay_Prediction/README.md

 - _CRSArrTime_ - CRS arrival time in local time(hhmm)
 - _ArrDelay_ - Difference in minutes between the scheduled and actual arrival times.
 Early arrivals show negative numbers.
 - _ArrDel15_ - A Boolean value indicating whether the arrival was delayed by 15 minutes or more (1=Arrival was delayed)
-- _Cancelled_ - A Boolean value indicating whether the arrivalflight was cancelled  (1=Flight was cancelled)
+- _Cancelled_ - A Boolean value indicating whether the arrival flight was cancelled  (1=Flight was cancelled)

-We also used a set of weather observations: **[Hourly land-based weather observations from NOAA](http://cdo.ncdc.noaa.gov/qclcd_ascii/).**

 **Weather Data.csv** includes the following 14 columns: _AirportID_, _Year_, _AdjustedMonth_, _AdjustedDay_, _AdjustedHour_, _TimeZone_, _Visibility_,  _DryBulbFarenheit_, _DryBulbCelsius_, _DewPointFarenheit_, _DewPointCelsius_, _RelativeHumidity_, _WindSpeed_, _Altimeter_

 ## <a name="anchor-1"></a> Step 1: Import Data

 The `RevoScaleR`, comes with Microsoft R Server, provides tools for scalable data management and analysis.
-It contains a wide range of `rx` functions that include functionality for:
+It contains a wide range of `rx` prefixed functions that include functionality for:
 1. Accessing external data sets (SAS, SPSS, ODBC, Teradata, and delimited and fixed format text) for analysis in R.
 2. Efficiently storing and retrieving data in a high performance data file.
 3. Cleaning, exploring, and manipulating data.
 4. Fast, basic statistical analyses.

-`rxImport` can a import comma-delimited text file to a `.xdf` file.
+`rxImport()` can import a comma-delimited text file to a `.xdf` file.
 The `.xdf` data file format, designed for fast processing of blocks of data.
 The class of `flight` object is `RxXdfData`.
 ```
 # Import the flight data.
 flight <- rxImport(inData = inputFileFlight, outFile = outFileFlight,